-How to Weld Body Panels with Flux Core?
+How to Weld Body Panels With Flux Core Wire Without Burn-Through

-Welding car body panels with flux core wire can be tricky the first few times—you’re dealing with thin sheet metal that burns through easily, and every millimeter counts for a clean, professional finish.
-I remember the first time I tried repairing a rusty fender with a flux core MIG; the wire fed smoothly, but my heat settings were too high, and I ended up with holes bigger than the rust spot I was fixing.
-The key is balancing wire feed speed, voltage, and travel angle while keeping a steady hand.
+Welding car body panels with flux core wire can be tricky at first.
+You’re working with thin sheet metal that burns through fast, and every millimeter shows when you’re chasing a clean, professional finish.
+The first time I patched a rusty fender with a flux core MIG, the wire fed smoothly but my heat was too high.
+I blew holes bigger than the rust spot I was fixing.
+The key is balancing wire feed speed, voltage, and travel angle while keeping your hand steady.

-Proper joint prep, metal cleaning, and clamping are just as important as controlling the arc, especially when working with steel panels (for aluminum body panels, use MIG with a spool gun and 100% argon or TIG—see FAQ).
-When done right, flux core welding is fast, doesn’t require gas, and produces strong, consistent welds—perfect for bodywork repairs without splurging on expensive TIG setups.
-Stick with me, and I’ll guide you through step-by-step techniques, common pitfalls, and pro tips to get smooth, strong welds that hold up and look great.
+Good results start before you ever strike an arc.
+Proper joint prep, metal cleaning, and clamping matter just as much as technique, especially on steel panels (for aluminum body panels, use MIG with a spool gun and 100% argon or TIG, see FAQ).
+When it’s dialed in, flux core is quick, doesn’t require shielding gas, and can produce strong, consistent welds for bodywork repairs without jumping straight to an expensive TIG setup.
+Below is a step-by-step approach, the common mistakes to avoid, and the small habits that make thin metal welding go a lot smoother.

 How to Weld Body Panels with Flux Core